 Take time out for self-care to prevent burnout and disillusionment.
 Nourish yourself well, participate in what you enjoy, and don’t spend more than you can afford (financially or emotionally).

-Taking a friend along to your family gatherings may provide a welcome distraction.
+Taking a friend along to your family gatherings may provide a welcome distraction and help you maintain your mental health during the holidays.
 If you have a partner, identify in advance some specific ways he or she can help you avoid or lessen the intensity of interactions with family members.
 I have learned from experience that my spouse cannot read my mind, and it is my responsibility to voice my needs.
 He has since become an essential support person for me in high-stress situations.